Sunday, 10 June 2012

 The completed work was issued in 1611, the complete title page reading:

 "THE HOLY BIBLE, Conteyning the Old Testament, and the New: Newly Translated out of the Originall tongues: & with the former Translations diligently compared and revised, by his Majesties Special Commandment.
 Appointed to be read in Churches.
 Imprinted at London by Robert Barker, Printer to the Kings most Excellent Majestie.
 ANNO DOM.
-1611."The New Testament had a separate title page, the whole of it reading:
+1611."

 "THE NEWE Testament of our Lord and Saviour JESUS CHRIST.
 Newly Translated out of the Originall Greeke: and with the former Translations diligently compared and revised, by his Majesties speciall Commandment.
 IMPRINTED at London by Robert Barker, Printer to the Kings most Excellent Majestie.
 ANNO DOM.
 1611.
 Cum Privilegio."